kaltura/playkit-js-ui/README.md

 yarn run test
 ```

-You can test individual browsers:
+Individual browsers can also be tested:

 ```
 yarn run test:chrome